molybdenumsoftware/.github/profile/README.md

 We don't solo-program.
 We [mob program][mob programming].

-We charge 50 EUR per developer hour, with a minimum of four developers.
 We can upskill other developers, by including them in our sessions, for free.

 We contribute frequently.